adityayadav-52/my-github-repo-public/README.md

 # This is Documentation of Learninig JavaScript
-## Topic 1 : Working with window.object
+## Topic 1 : Working with window.alert
 ### How to show alert

 ~~~